• Share this on:

 There are over ten other natural and organic cosmetic standards in Europe; they include Demeter and Organic Farmers and Growers.

-Figure 3: Logos of organic and fair trade certifications
+Figure 3: Logos of organic and fair-trade certifications

-Logos of organic and fair trade certifications
+Figure 3 - Logos of organic and fair-trade certifications

 Tips: